PLAN YOUR VISIT

 credit-card

 When staying at large to mid-sized hotels i.e. Western-style hotels, you will most likely be able to pay by cash or card including overseas-issued credit cards.
-Away from those hotels, paying by card will still be common however it is important to note that some will only accept payment by Japanese bank card or cash.
-This is especially the case at family-run and rural/regional guesthouses that may like to accept payment by card, but simply don’t have the facilities.
+However, many family-run and rural/regional guesthouses may only accept payment in cash.
 So when booking directly with your accommodation or selecting the option to pay in-person, make sure to confirm what payment methods they accept.
-For further information about using foreign cards in Japan and getting money while here, see our ‘Staying Cashed-Up & Connected in Japan’ page.

 yudanaka-seifuso-ryokan